kwaldenphd/apis-python/README.md

 <ul><li>Sample code for this task is included in the previous section of the lab.</li></ul>
 </ol>

 Q4: Describe your experience working with the Census Bureau API.
 What was rewarding?
 What was challenging?
 How did you solve those challenges?
-What do we think this data might look like when we bring it into Python, or what are some things we could do with this data in Python>
+What do we think this data might look like when we bring it into Python, or what are some things we could do with this data in Python?

 OPTIONAL: Modify the API call to access another subset of data.
 Include code + comments.